Investors react to tentative US debt ceiling deal - ExBulletin

 DAMIEN BOEY, CHIEF MACRO STRATEGIST, BARRENJOEY, SYDNEY:

-“We’ll have the optimism that a deal is done and a real crisis averted, and the dreaded cash drain at the same time.
-The net impact is ambiguous, but I think you’ll find that the volatility in interest rates Interest will rise, and that will cause banks and non-AI growth stocks to lag.”
+“We’ll have the optimism that a deal is struck and a real crisis averted, and the dreaded cash drain at the same time.
+The net impact is ambiguous, but I think you’ll find that the volatility in interest rates interest (.MOVE) rise, and that will cause banks and non-AI growth stocks to lag.”

 MOH SIONG SIM, CURRENCY STRATEGIST, BANK OF SINGAPORE, SINGAPORE: